ST Edge AI Core - Command-line Interface

 neural network.
 As for the multiple branches, no specific

-information is added, 'connected to'
+information is added, 'connected to' column allows to

 know the connections.